murilo-toddy/autunumus/README.md

-# FastSLAM
+# AuTUnumus

-A scientific research project focused on characteristic extraction and mapping for an autonomous vehicle.
+Repository used to condense all code related to Tupã's autonomous vehicle adventure.

 # Contents

-This repository is divided into three main modules: `Image Processing`, `ROS` and `SLAM`.
+This repository is divided into three main modules: `Image Processing`, `SLAM` and `Telemetry-Api`.
 Specific information about how to execute each module is specified in each module's `README`.

 ## [Image Processing](https://github.com/murilo-toddy/path-detection/tree/main/improc)